Domestic Violence Michigan: Everything You Need to Know

 It is automatically filed as a felony whether or not the defendant is charged with the crime beforehand.

 A first offense in Michigan is a misdemeanor that carries potential criminal penalties of one year in jail, up to a $1,000 fine, or both.

 A second offense is a felony and may result in criminal penalties of up to two years in prison, up to a $2,500 fine, or both.

 Convictions for a domestic crime in Michigan almost always come with a long term of probation.
 It is also usually accompanied with possible jail time, a personal protection order (PPO), community service, and classes or seminars.

 Contact a Top Michigan Domestic Violence Laws Expert Today!

 With domestic crime charges, anyone can be arrested even without a warrant.

 Just a report of domestic assault is sometimes enough for an officer to arrest someone.
-This is why calling a criminal defense attorney immediately is quite important if you are charged with such a crime.
+This is why calling a defense attorney immediately is quite important if you are charged with such a crime.